anteofabris/infoarchivophonography/README.md

 # Necessary Considerations

 * Please note that there is no daemon on the backend server, so any change to non-UI code will only reflect once the server has been restarted — sorry.
 * A New York Times API Key and Secret are required to use this code.
 Please see https://developer.nytimes.com/get-started to get one.
+Store the values in your .env folder like this: VITE_NYT_API_KEY={your-api-key} VITE_NYT_API_SECRET={your-secret}